 Eye cancer (retinoblastoma)

 Retinoblastoma is a rare type of eye cancer.
 It most commonly affects children under the age of 5.
 Between 40 and 50 children develop this type of tumour each year in the UK.
-Although this can be very distressing and frightening for the child and their parents, over 9 out of 10 (90%) childen are cured with the right treatment.
+Although this can be very distressing and frightening for the child and their parents, more than 9 out of 10 children (90%) are cured.

 One or both eyes can be affected.
 This is called unilateral or bilateral retinoblastoma.
-Children with one eye affected are usually diagnosed in the first year of life.
-But those with both eyes affected tend to be diagnosed a bit later, usually between 24 and 30 months.
-Fewer than 1 out of every 100 children diagnosed are over 5.
+Children with both eyes affected are usually diagnosed in the first year of life.
+Those with one eye affected tend to be diagnosed a bit later, often between 2 and 3 years.

 We don't know what causes the remaining 60% of retinoblastomas.
 But these non inherited types nearly always only affect one eye.

 To understand how this condition develops it helps to know a bit about the eyes and how they work.
 There are 3 main parts to the eye

 - The accessory structures (or adnexal structures), including the tear glands and eye lid.